karlhulme/jsonotron/readme.md

   1. Comments are supported in YAML with a `#` prefix.
   2. Strings can be spread over multiple lines making the documentation easier to read and write.

 Jsonotron enforces seperate fields for `domain`, `system` and `name` on each type.
 This allows documentation to be built with appropriate headers for the key components of the system.
-A single URI could not unambiguously unpicked.
+A single URI could not be unambiguously unpicked.

 ## Continuous Deployment